Do You Need CIPT Certification?

 With data breaches a common topic of headlines and the number of cyberattacks on the rise, data privacy and protection has been on the minds of many organizations.
+Consider this:

 - Cybersecurity company Gemalto’s Breach Level Index shows that every hour, 252,539 records are lost or stolen — that’s 70 every second!